 “Of course!
 It is so nice to meet you, Jill.”

-Smiling warmly, Jill said, “I hope you’ve gotten settled in.
+Smiling warmly, the director said, “I hope you’ve gotten settled in.
 I must say, you’ve done a wonderful job decorating your apartment.”

 “Thank you.
 It has taken a little while, but it’s starting to feel like home.”